 - Within 60 days after D.R.O.P. ends, your D.R.O.P. assets will be distributed in the manner you specify.
 If you do not specify a distribution method within that 60-day period, you will be issued a lump sum payment, less applicable taxes.

 AM I GUARANTEED EMPLOYMENT IF I AM ENROLLED IN D.R.O.P.?

 - No, your employment status is not changed by D.R.O.P. participation.
 You may quit or your employer may terminate you in the same manner as before D.R.O.P. participation.

 CAN I CHANGE MY OPTION FACTOR OR PURCHASE ADDITIONAL SERVICE CREDIT WHILE PARTICIPATING IN D.R.O.P.?

-- No, once your participation in D.R.O.P. begins, your retirement is final and you cannot add service credit or change retirement options, or change the type of retirement you chose to retire under.
+- No, once your participation in D.R.O.P. begins, your retirement is final, and you cannot add service credit or change retirement options, or change the type of retirement you choose to retire under.